dufurlanetto/Data-Science_Market_Analysis/README.md

 ---
 NOTE: The dataset I used for this project belongs to Luke's Barousse free Excel course.
-The original data contains approximately 32000 rows of published jobs from 2022 to the middle of 2024 in different platforms, countries, job titles, and various other variables.
+The original data contains approximately 32000 rows of published jobs from 2023 in different platforms, countries, job titles, and various other variables.